 All this means that you can learn about specific problems Google has with your site.
 Many of these are also issues that may annoy your visitors.

-Alongside the tracking code from Google Analytics, verifying your site with Search Console should be one of the first things you do when starting a new blog.
+Alongside the tracking code from Google Analytics, verifying your site with Search Console should be one of the first things you do when you want to create a blog.

 How to add and verify your domain in Google’s Search Console